teamleaderleo/r3f-first-try-cards-forked/README.md

 # r3f-first-try-cards-forked

+Note 3:
+Adding a hacky nudge can prevent getting stuck at the edges.

 Note 2:

 Moving pages >= 6.001 or 3 allows for bidirectional infinite scroll... but only when you aren't sat at a perfect edge.